FutuneAI/ai-visibility-research/04-ai-visibility-diagnostic.md

 ---

-*FutuneAI (复知) is a Shanghai-based team helping Chinese brands become visible in AI-generated answers.
-We built entity definitions, structuring brand narratives, and establishing cross-language consistency in the corpora that AI systems like ChatGPT, Perplexity, and Gemini rely on.*

 **Medium**: https://medium.com/@futuneai
 **Website**: https://www.futuneai.com

+---

+## About FutuneAI

+*FutuneAI is a Shanghai-based GEO service provider helping Chinese brands achieve visibility in AI-generated answers for global markets.
+We run a proprietary Multi-Agent platform that automates the full GEO workflow.
+Our work focuses on entity definition, structured narrative building, and cross-language consistency in the English-language corpora that AI systems like ChatGPT, Perplexity, and Gemini rely on for recommendations.*